B.A. in Human Services

 Human Services Bachelor's Degree Program Requirements

-Students must demonstrate English competency by passing the English competency examination or by passing English Composition I (LAE101) and English Composition II (LAE102) at NLU with a grade of "C" or better. evaluation of prior non-transcripted learning is available through the course Career Assessment and Planning.
+Students must demonstrate English competency by passing the English competency examination or by passing English Composition I (LAE101) and English Composition II (LAE102) at NLU with a grade of "C" or better.
+Evaluation of prior non-transcripted learning is available through Career Assessment and Planning.
 There is a 45 quarter hour limit on this credit.